luca-ha/hello-world/README.md

 # hello-world
-hello-world repository for learning purposes\n
+hello-world repository for learning purposes.
 So this is how github works, right ?